The Johnson, Brisbane, Queensland © The Johnson

-Brisbane now has its own cutting-edge Art Series hotel (there are four in Melbourne and one each in Adelaide and Bendigo).
+Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are four in Melbourne and one in Adelaide).
 This one, The Johnson, showcases the work of celebrated Sydney abstract artist Michael Johnson, who is strongly influenced by nature.
-The boutique hotel, in Spring Hill on the fringes of the city centre, features 97 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.
+The boutique hotel, in Spring Hill on the fringes of the city centre, features 96 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.

-Next Hotel is located in the Queen Street Mall, the heart of Brisbane’s city centre.
-The high-tech concept hotel, where guests can hang out in a sleep pod before or after their stay, and check in using their smartphone as a key, channels a Miami vibe with its 21 metre (69 foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
+The Hyatt Regency Brisbane is located in the Queen Street Mall, the heart of Brisbane’s city centre.
+The high-tech concept hotel, where guests can check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
 Guests can book QPAC tickets at the hotel.

 Five-star luxury is on tap at the Sofitel Brisbane Central, located directly above the city’s main train station.
 The 433-room hotel is home to Queensland’s largest Club Lounge (premium accommodation on levels 26 to 29), four bars and restaurants and a drawcard day spa.
 It also serves high tea in two venues.
 A palette of neutrals, charcoal and chocolate gives rooms a serene and elegant air.

-The budget 367-room ibis Styles Brisbane Elizabeth Street opened in 2016, a block from the Queen Street Mall.
+The budget 367-room ibis Styles Brisbane Elizabeth Street is just a block from the Queen Street Mall.
 While prices might be reasonable, there’s no skimping on interior design features.
 There’s a fun vibe to the rooms, which have a pop-art sensibility thanks to their bright feature walls.
 Some rooms contain glorious views of the Brisbane River.

-Its small – just 21 rooms – but Fortitude Valley’s Limes Hotel, with its striking cut-out façade, is perfectly formed.
+It's small – just 18 rooms – but Fortitude Valley’s Limes Hotel, with its striking cut-out façade, is perfectly formed.
 The compact rooftop bar draws quite a crowd on Friday and Saturday nights.
-On Wednesdays and Thursdays, the hotel runs a rooftop cinema (some patrons can enjoy the film from the two circular plunge pools).
-Courtyard rooms come with a hammock.
+It's a great place to catch up with friends before a big night out on the town.